Charles II of Spain: Birth and upbringing

 Despite these physical challenges, suggestions that Charles remained largely uneducated into his teens are incorrect.
 Ramos del Manzano, a legal expert from the University of Salamanca, was appointed his tutor when he was six.
-From the age of 12, he received lessons in music from Juan del Vado and mathematics from Jose Zaragoza, a professor at the Colegio Imperial de Madrid.
+From the age of 12, he received lessons in music from Juan del Vado and mathematics from José Zaragoza, a professor at the Colegio Imperial de Madrid.

 The extent of his physical and mental disabilities is hard to assess, since little is known for certain, and many claims are either unproven or incorrect.
 While prone to illness, he was extremely active physically, and contemporaries reported he spent much of his time hunting.
 One often cited example of his alleged mental incapacity is the period he spent sleeping with his father's disinterred body; this was in fact done under instructions from Mariana, whose doctors advised this would help him produce an heir.

 Although reputedly subject to bouts of depression, his participation in government and reports from his council and observers including the French ambassador indicate his mental capacities remained intact.
 A report from 1691 submitted by an envoy of the Sultan of Morocco, relates that he was received by Charles himself, who played a full part in the discussions.
 Costanzo Operti, a Savoyard diplomat who attended regular audiences with Charles during the Nine Years' War, described him as affable and generous but shy and lacking self-confidence, characteristics noted by other foreign diplomats.

 Reign

 Regency years

-Since Charles was a legal minor when Philip died on 17 September 1665, Mariana was appointed Queen Regent by the Council of Castile.
-The Spanish Empire remained an enormous global confederation, but its economic supremacy was increasingly challenged by England and the Dutch Republic, and its position in Europe seriously weakened by the expansionist policies and the power of Louis XIV of France.
+Since Charles was a minor when Philip died on 17 September 1665, Mariana was appointed Queen Regent by the Council of Castile.
+The Spanish Empire remained an enormous global confederation, but its economic supremacy was challenged by England and the Dutch Republic, and its position in Europe weakened by the expansionist policies pursued by Louis XIV of France.
+Enacting reforms was hampered by the rivalry between Mariana and Charles's illegitimate elder half-brother, Don Juan.
+In addition, Spain was a personal union between the Crown of Castile and Crown of Aragon, each with very distinct political cultures and traditions.
+(Note: The Crown of Aragon was divided into the autonomous Kingdoms of Aragon, Valencia, Majorca, Naples, Sicily, Sardinia, and the Principality of Catalonia.)